miu007/LiLabNUS/Join Us!/index.md

 {% include figure.html
    image="images/recruit/postdoc.png"
-   caption="**For postdoctoral applicants:** If you hold a PhD and are eager to further your research career, we invite you to submit your cover letter, CV, and a complete list of publications to our team."
+   caption="**For postdoctoral applicants:** If you hold a PhD and are eager to further your research career with us, we invite you to submit your cover letter, CV, and a complete list of publications to our team."
 %}

 {% endcapture %}